cortexlabs/cortex/docs/applications/resources/transformers.md

 A transformer converts a set of columns and arbitrary values into a single transformed column.
 Each transformer has an input schema and an output data type.
 The input schema is a map which specifies the name and data type of each input column and argument.

+Custom transformers can be implemented in Python or PySpark.
+See the [implementation docs](../implementations/transformers) for a detailed guide.

 ## Config

 ```yaml